ECOWAS lifts sanctions on Niger amid tensions in West Africa bloc

 Niger’s President Bazoum was deposed in a military coup last July, prompting ECOWAS to suspend trade and impose sanctions on the country.
 He is still imprisoned in the presidential palace in Niamey.
 On the eve of the summit, his lawyers urged ECOWAS to demand his release.

-Idris said there was also talk at the summit of lifting some sanctions on other military-led countries, including Mali and Guinea.

-Earlier this week, ECOWAS co-founder and former Nigerian military leader General Yakubu Gowon also called for the body to lift “all sanctions that have been imposed on Burkina Faso, Guinea, Mali and Niger”.
+Earlier this week, ECOWAS co-founder and former Nigerian military leader General Yakubu Gowon also called for the bloc to lift “all sanctions that have been imposed on Burkina Faso, Guinea, Mali and Niger”.

 “Even before today’s summit, there has been a change in tone, in language and also the approach of ECOWAS entirely to the sanctions and embargoes imposed on these three West African countries,” Idris said.